 Submitting a letter to the editor of your local paper is a great way to bring more attention to an issue, as well as to pressure your legislators to support a bill.
 Check out our fact sheet for tips as well as contact information for most Pennsylvania newspapers opinion pages.

-Below are sample letters to help bring attention to the lack of action on the bill to end cruel live pigeon shoots.
+Below are sample letters to help bring attention to the failure of the Pennsylvania legislature to end cruel live pigeon shoots.
 Please feel free to use any language and/or edit to your own words and thank you!

 In live pigeon shoots, thousands of real pigeons are turned into targets and left to suffer on the ground.
-The goal of the “contest” is to kill as many birds as possible, oftentimes thousands of birds in a single round.
-A live pigeon shoot is not hunting, and it serves no justifiable purpose – It is just blatant animal cruelty.
+The goal of the “contest” is to kill as many birds as possible, in a single round.
+Most hunters agree that organized pigeon shoots are a scar upon legitimate hunting.
+Even the Pennsylvania Game Commission (PGC) declared pigeon shoots to not be fair-chase hunting.
+The birds cannot be used for meat, nor are their feathers useful for commercial enterprise.

 2. Dear Editor,

-I was heartened this year when a record number of 22 Pennsylvania Senators agreed to co-sponsor legislation to end the horrifying and cruel practice of live pigeon shoots.
-Unfortunately as the session continues, the bill has yet to move forward.
-I am deeply troubled by the apparent lack of progress and attention given the support provided early-on.
+I was heartened this year when in 2014, a record number of 36 Pennsylvania Senators voted to end the horrifying and cruel practice of live pigeon shoots.
+Unfortunately the House let the bill die.